 A non-AP STA may derive the operating parameters of an AP's BSS upon receiving a FILS Discovery frame from the AP and use the information to send a Management frame in an HE TB PPDU as a response to a Trigger frame from the AP containing RA-RUs for unassociated STAs.(#11001)

-[#Ed][#Ed]A non-AP STA that transmits an HE TB PPDU on an RA-RU allocated in a Trigger frame sent by an AP to which the STA is not associated shall performs the following operations:[#16539]

-set the TXVECTOR parameter BSS_COLOR to the value of the RXVECTOR parameter BSS_COLOR of the soliciting Trigger frame (see 27.5.5.3 (Transmission procedure for UORA) and 27.5.3.3 (STA behavior for UL MU operation)).(#11364, #12178, #11731)[#15091]

-shall include at most one Management frame in the HE TB PPDU(#11001)[#16539]

-set the RA field of the frame carried in the HE TB PPDU to the TA address of the soliciting Trigger frame or to the address of a nontransmitted BSSID if the soliciting BSS corresponds to transmitted BSSID.(#12179)[#16539] [#Ed]An unassociated non-AP STA that has not received an UORA Parameter Set element from the AP with which it intends to communicate shall use the default OCW values as defined in 27.5.5.1 (General).(#11732) Each time an unassociated HE STA communicates with a different AP using random access it shall initialize its OCW using the default values or the parameters from the UORA Parameter Set element received from that AP and shall initialize its OBO counter as defined in 27.5.5.3 (Transmission procedure for UORA).(#13796)(#13095)
+[#Ed]An unassociated non-AP STA that has not received an UORA Parameter Set element from the AP with which it intends to communicate shall use the default OCW values as defined in 27.5.5.1 (General). (#11732) Each time an unassociated HE STA communicates with a different AP using random access it shall initialize its OCW using the default values or the parameters from the UORA Parameter Set element received from that AP and shall initialize its OBO counter as defined in 27.5.5.3 (Transmission procedure for UORA).(#13796)(#13095)

-[#Ed]An unassociated non-AP STA that supports the UORA and TWT(#11713) procedure may begin listening for Trigger frames at the start of a particular broadcast TWT SP after receiving a Beacon frame, a broadcast Probe Response frame or a FILS Discovery frame containing a TWT element indicating that the particular TWT SP shall include Trigger frames with at least one RA-RU for unassociated STAs (see 27.7.3.1 (General)).(#11045)
+[#Ed]An unassociated non-AP STA that supports the UORA and TWT(#11713) procedure may begin listening for Trigger frames at the start of a particular broadcast TWT SP after receiving a Beacon frame, a broadcast Probe Response frame or a FILS Discovery frame containing a TWT element indicating that the particular TWT SP shall include Trigger frames with at least one RA-RU for unassociated STAs (see 27.7.3.1 (General)).

+A non-AP STA that transmits an HE TB PPDU on an RA-RU allocated in a Trigger frame sent by an AP to which the STA is not associated shall include at most one Management frame in the HE TB PPDU.[#16539][#15091][#16539][#16539] [#Ed][#Ed](#11045)

-[#15686]An AP that receives a Management frame from an unassociated non-AP STA in an HE TB PPDU transmitted on an RA-RU shall respond with a Multi-STA BlockAck Frame in an SU PPDU.
+[#15686]An AP that receives a Management frame from one unassociated non-AP STA in an HE TB PPDU transmitted on an RA-RU shall respond with either an ACK or a Multi-STA BlockAck Frame in an SU PPDU or in a broadcast RU with STA_ID_LIST set to 2045 of an HE DL MU PPDU.
+An AP that receives Management frames from more than one unassociated non-AP STAs in an HE TB PPDU transmitted on an RA-RUs shall respond with a Multi-STA BlockAck Frame carried either in an SU PPDU or in a broadcast RU with STA_ID_LIST set to 2045 of an HE DL MU PPDU.

-[#15092]
+An AP with dot11FILSOmitReplicateProbeResponses equal to true shall follow the procedure defined in 11.1.4.3.4 to respond with a broadcast Probe Response frame or the next Beacon frame when it receives one or more Probe Request frame via the UORA procedure.[#15092] (#11037, #13781, #11347)

 STA behavior for UL MU operation